 Taking Action as an Injured Employee at a Construction Site

-Vaughan & Vaughan’s construction accident attorneys in Indianapolis stand with you as you take civil action against negligence after a construction site accident.
-To learn more about your right to compensation and the nature of liability in construction accident cases, you can contact our team.
-We’re available to schedule your initial case consultation over the phone or online.
+Vaughan & Vaughan’s construction site accident lawyers in Indianapolis stand with you as you take civil action against negligence after a construction site accident.
+To learn more about your right to recover financial compensation for medical care and your other losses in a construction accident claim, you can contact our team.